michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 14. BUT I am persuaded also concerning you, my brethren, that you are also full of good, and filled with all knowledge, and able also to instruct others.

-15. But I have somewhatOr, a little. boldly written to you, my brethren, as that I may put you in remembrance, through the grace which is given to me from Aloha,
+15. But I have somewhat

 16. to be a minister of Jeshu Meshiha among the Gentiles, and to labour in the gospel of Aloha, that there may be an oblation of the Gentiles, acceptable and holy through the Spirit of Holiness.